 I am a co-founder of a real estate investment company in Seattle, WA.

 All of our full-time employees work remotely and fulfill diverse functions in our business: acquisition analysis, inbound lead processing, web marketing, invoice processing, business analysis, and bookkeeping.

 The reason we hired remote workers is because of the complexity and cost of hiring full-time on-site employees in the US.
 A bad hiring decision of a full-time worker can result in significant financial and time losses; this risk is much smaller with remote contractors.

-To measure productivity of our remote staff, we use an activity monitoring software which tracks mouse movements and keyboard strikes.
-This is the baseline data, which we use to track employee activity level.
+To measure the productivity of our remote staff, we use an activity monitoring software that tracks mouse movements and keyboard strikes.
+This is the baseline data, which we use to track employee activity levels.

 We’re an international language service provider.
 All our employees work remotely, from all parts of the world.

-We hire remote workers because we truly believe that people work better when they’re in the comfort of their home, when they can manage their time adequately, and are motivated to work for a company that allows such flexibility.
+We hire remote workers because we truly believe that people work better when they’re in the comfort of their home where they can manage their time adequately and are motivated to work for a company that allows such flexibility.

 We measure productivity in different ways:

 Second, every day every employee sends a report to our Senior Executive Manager, who sends these reports to the pertinent manager by the end of each week.
 This way, managers can follow up with the employees regarding the goals for the department and the strategies that are being implemented weekly.